Ptujec/LaunchBar/Quit-Applications/README.md

 The purpose of this action is to **limit distractions by quitting apps** that are not needed for what you are currently doing.

+No worries, the action uses non-aggressive termination, so you won't accidentally lose unsaved changes.

 ## Custom Contexts

 You can set up **custom contexts** in a **plain text file**, which will open on first launch or if you hold <kbd>Option</kbd>.
 It's very simple.
 Choose a name and an emoji that will be displayed as the icon for that context (e.g. `Writing:✍🏻`).